EOSIO/eos/lstests/README.md

 ./script.py -i 6
 ```

-The purpose of the design is to allow flexibility in the testing.
+*The purpose of the design is to allow flexibility in the testing.
 It allows users to temporarily change the testing behavior without modifying the script.
-For example, if the user passes `--debug` at the command line, the logger will print out all the logging information at or above `debug` level on the screen, regardless of the original threshold for the log level.
+For example, if the user passes `--debug` at the command line, the logger will print out all the logging information at or above `debug` level, regardless of the original threshold for the log level.*

 ### Ask for Help

 For command-line configuration, passing `-h` or `--help` will list all the settings.
-Below is the list of settings.
+Below is a list of the settings.

 ```
   Launcher Service-based EOSIO Testing Framework

   -h, --help                     Show this message and exit

   ----- Service Settings ------------------------------------------------------
   -a IP, --addr IP               IP address of launcher service -o PORT, --port PORT           Listening port of launcher service